pawe9N/Vocabulary-Translator-App/README.md

 # Vocabulary Translator App
 This app was created for purpose of learning C# and UWP applications.

+## Description of application
+This app can translate words from diffrent languages (like polish, english, spanish, german, french).
+It can also add unknown words to your database and export them to .csv file.
+Besides it can show you most translated words in any language in top words section.

 ## Getting Started

 If you want to use this program, you have to download package from release tab.